mhweiner/brek/README.md

 Once loaded, use `getConf` to access the configuration object.
 The configuration is cached after the first load, so you can call `getConf` as many times as you want without worrying about performance.

-> Note: If you used `loadConf()` in your app, it will already be in memory.
-If you used `brek load-conf`, the first call to `getConf` will read from disk.

 Example:
 `
 ```typescript